leostratus/llc-javascript-2/OUTLINE.md

 [examples]

+Closures and Callbacks
+===

+"Callbacks are just like children: they make you happiest when you give them names and plenty of room" - @maxogden, author of 'Javascript for Cats'

 Scope
 ===

 In the first Javascript I course, we learned about the 'global scope' and then 'function scope'.

-Recall that

 closures = a room with one side transparent walls.
 You can see inside & outside but can't be seen from outside - @supersole

-Closures and Callbacks
-===

-"Callbacks are just like children: they make you happiest when you give them names and plenty of room" - @maxogden, author of 'Javascript for Cats'
+[Exercises using callbacks with simple DOM APIs?]

 Function Declarations vs. Function Expressions